-- Self-Fulfilling Prophecy: The Well-Intentioned Extremist antagonists wanted to deactivate Kurumi because of the dangerous secret in the Angel Heart Mark II.
-Due to all the fighting that they needlessly caused, that dangerous secret activates and it nearly destroyed the world without Nakahito's intervention and a needed "miracle".
+- Self-Fulfilling Prophecy: The Well-Intentioned Extremist antagonists wanted to deactivate Kurumi because of the demon inside the Angel Heart Mark II.
+Due to all the fighting that they needlessly caused, that demon awakens and it nearly destroyed the world without Nakahito's intervention and a needed "miracle".

 - Strange Minds Think Alike: Koganei is instantly aware that Karinka has targeted Nakahito's lips, and can predict all the moves she is going to make (because she wants to make them herself).

 - Suspiciously Similar Substitute: Nako Kagura acts very much like her great grandfather Nakahito Kagura.